 BladeRunners has been designed for youth aged 16 to 30 who have encountered barriers or challenges in finding and/or keeping employment.
 NYSA staff work alongside participants to encourage, empower and support them through this four-week, paid program.

 Historically, BladeRunners trained in two main employment fields – Construction and Customer Service.
 New programs are being tested including Culinary Arts and Security Guard training.
 Based on which program is running, participants are able to receive various certifications such as Occupational First Aid Level 1, Serving It Right, WHIMIS, FOODSAFE, Ladder Safety, Asbestos and Abatement and/or Fall Protection.

 - Four-week Provincial employment-based paid program;

-- Program aims to give youth the tools, certificates, confidence and opportunity to reach their fullest career potential;
+- The program aims to give youth the tools, certificates, confidence and opportunity to reach their full career potential;

-- As a participant in the program, individuals become eligible for financial assistance for transportation, work gear and other equipment required for work.
+- As a participant, individuals become eligible for financial assistance for transportation, work gear and other equipment required for their new job.